pickfire/fish-shell/README.md

 Questions, comments, rants and raves can be posted to the official fish mailing list at <https://lists.sourceforge.net/lists/listinfo/fish-users> or join us on our IRC channel [#fish at irc.oftc.net](https://webchat.oftc.net/?channels=fish).

 Found a bug?
 Have an awesome idea?
-Please open an issue on this github page.
+Please [open an issue](https://github.com/fish-shell/fish-shell/issues).